 One of the truisms of the construction industry is that the greatest impact on the cost of a facility can be made at the earliest stages of the process.
-Sometimes the special nature of cannabis grows clouds the fact that building a grow is in fact a construction project.
-A traditional engineering team may be tempted to turn away from such projects due to their perceived uniqueness and lack of knowledge pertaining to the industry.
+Sometimes the special nature of cannabis grows clouds the fact that building a grow is a construction project.
+A traditional engineering team may be tempted to turn away from such projects due to their perceived uniqueness and lack of knowledge about the industry.

-In fact, it is the experience of a qualified cannabis engineer that is most required to keep the project under control.
-The way to accomplish this is for the cannabis engineer to be involved in the process from its earliest stages to establish proper layout of all processes, utility requirements, flow and any other parameters to relay to the actual architect and build team on the project.
+It is the experience of a qualified cannabis engineer that is most required to keep the project under control.
+The way to accomplish this is for the cannabis engineer to be involved in the process from its earliest stages to establish a proper layout of all processes, utility requirements, flow, and any other parameters to relay to the actual architect and build team on the project.

-Procurement can pertain to purchasing equipment for the completion of the facility all the way to a “turn key” solution as well as overseeing the contracts of the design and construction professionals.
-Cannabis engineers should have input regarding design parameters such as temperature, humidity, lighting, product/work flow, cleanliness class, and energy usage as well as harvesting and storing of finished product from the grow in a safe and practical manner.
+Procurement can pertain to purchasing equipment for the completion of the facility to a “turn-key” solution as well as overseeing the contracts of the design and construction professionals.
+Cannabis engineers should have input regarding design parameters such as temperature, humidity, lighting, product/workflow, cleanliness class, and energy usage as well as harvesting and storing of finished product from the grow safely and practically.

-An integral part of the front end planning should be the cannabis engineer developing a grow design based on industry knowledge in such a way as to satisfy as many requirements developed in the Needs Assessment as possible.
-A build and planning team may be assembled internally but frequently is drawn from specialty builders, A&E firms and design/build firms active in the cannabis industry if not available due to location the cannabis engineer combined with an experienced local GC is optimal.
-The general contractor should have experience of facilities comparable in size and complexity to that being planned as well as extensive experience in construction projects of all types.
-The design team may offer design only, design/build, procurement, construction management or combinations of these services.
-This design team should be considered a resource during the front end-planning phase.
+An integral part of the front-end planning should be the cannabis engineer developing a grow design based on industry knowledge in such a way as to satisfy as many requirements developed in the Needs Assessment as possible.
+A build and planning team may be assembled internally but frequently is drawn from specialty builders, A&E firms, and design/build firms active in the cannabis industry if not available due to location the cannabis engineer combined with an experienced local GC is optimal.
+The general contractor should have experience with facilities comparable in size and complexity to that being planned as well as extensive experience in construction projects of all types.
+The design team may offer design only, design/build, procurement, construction management, or combinations of these services.
+This design team should be considered a resource during the front-end-planning phase.
 It is the wise client who takes advantage of the experience of the design team, permitting them a large role as facilitators of the planning sessions.

-Front end planning typically utilizes the expertise of the cannabis engineer to generate the processes and requirements of the facility to present to the design team.
-With this information in hand the cannabis engineer begins the facility design process incorporating process needs, code requirements, safety issues, material and personnel flow, utility needs, etc.., into a first cut approach.
+Front-end planning typically utilizes the expertise of the cannabis engineer to generate the processes and requirements of the facility to present to the design team.
+With this information in hand, the cannabis engineer begins the facility design process by incorporating process needs, code requirements, safety issues, material, and personnel flow, utility needs, etc.., into the first-cut approach.

-All teams have an opportunity to review the effort and begin fine tuning the design to incorporate late breaking process changes or code compliance.
+All teams have an opportunity to review the effort and begin fine-tuning the design to incorporate late-breaking process changes or code compliance.
 The preliminary design is a target that helps both the design team and the client solidify design goals.
-Change is encouraged at this stage and expected as all concerned is a major objective of this phase of the design effort.
+Change is encouraged at this stage and expected as all concerned are a major objective of this phase of the design effort.

-Let us review the steps in grow construction and identify what should occur at each step and the potential for trouble.
+Let us review the steps in growth construction and identify what should occur at each step and the potential for trouble.

-At this point a study should be undertaken to determine the benefits to be realized by the new facility as well as the costs to be incurred.
-Costs arise not only from construction but also ongoing operation and maintenance.
-In addition, the day to day operation of the facility generally requires that special attire be worn.
-Also, special procedures, frequently more time consuming than those presently used, may be required.
+At this point, a study should be undertaken to determine the benefits to be realized by the new facility as well as the costs to be incurred.
+Costs arise not only from construction but also from ongoing operation and maintenance.
+In addition, the day-to-day operation of the facility generally requires that special attire be worn.
+Also, special procedures, frequently more time-consuming than those presently used, may be required.
 It is important that this information is complete and acknowledged by all parties to prevent any unrealistic expectations on the part of management and the cultivation personnel and to permit planning for revised procedures once the facility is in use.

 The study should describe the goals of the cultivation program.
-Impact on present operations, budget restraints, tentative schedule, and path forward.
-It will serve as the basis for front end planning and will provide the standard against which the success of the program is measured.
+Impact on present operations, budget restraints, tentative schedule, and the path forward.
+It will serve as the basis for front-end planning and will provide the standard against which the success of the program is measured.

 Front End Planning

 While the needs assessment and preliminary design may be conducted by a Cannabis Engineer the frontend planning process should be open to all.
 The A&E team will be responsible to generate final signed and stamped plans for construction including all local codes and regulations.
-The general contractor will be bearing the brunt of the responsibility for bringing the facility on line, on schedule and within budget.
-Cannabis engineers/build team and the project manager are responsible for insuring that the facility will adequately house the proper equipment and that the facility incorporates sufficient space, utilities, process flow considerations, and provision for flow of people and material to facility, either out of the requirements of potential employees as well as the conditions under which they will be working.
+The general contractor will be bearing the brunt of the responsibility for bringing the facility online, on schedule, and within budget.
+Cannabis engineers/build team and the project manager are responsible for ensuring that the facility will adequately house the proper equipment and that the facility incorporates sufficient space, utilities, process flow considerations, and provision for the flow of people and material to the facility, either out of the requirements of potential employees as well as the conditions under which they will be working.

 Construction Document Development

-The procurement process should qualify potential bidders by insuring that similar cannabis projects have been delivered on time, within budget and on schedule.
+The procurement process should qualify potential bidders by ensuring that similar cannabis projects have been delivered on time, within budget, and on schedule.
 References should be checked.
 It is expected that references offered by a potential bidder would have good things to say about that bidder, but this is not a certainty and pointed questioning about personnel, schedule, quality, change orders, follow-up, etc. can help develop a warm feeling or an uncertain feeling about potential bidders.
-If bids are in fact quite close it is the quality of references that might suggest a bidder be given preference.
+If bids are quite close it is the quality of references that might suggest a bidder be given preference.

-There are number of ways in which the cannabis project can be procured.
-Use of in-house engineering and construction expertise may work in special situations especially if aided by an experienced cannabis engineer.
-Typically, problems arise when design departments, with lack of knowledge in the industry, must lower the priority of the grow to meet their level of industry knowledge.
+There are several ways in which the cannabis project can be procured.
+The use of in-house engineering and construction expertise may work in special situations especially if aided by an experienced cannabis engineer.
+Typically, problems arise when design departments, with a lack of knowledge in the industry, must lower the priority of the growth to meet their level of industry knowledge.

 Grow specialty contractors and cannabis engineers have proven over the years to be adept at installing small turnkey facilities of limited complexity in a timely and economical fashion.
 If extensive engineering is required, if local code compliance becomes an issue, if complex process requirements must be met, or if the client requirements exceed the experience of the supplier there could be cause for concern and can lead to delays.

 Design/build is a popular approach in that it suggests a single source of responsibility for all phases of the project.
 Frequently firms billing themselves as “design/build” are strong in either design or build, but not both.
-The strong design firm can put the essentials on paper, but final price and schedule may suffer.
-The strong design firm can put the essentials on paper, but final price and schedule may suffer.
-The traditional construction firm may lack the expertise to create a clean environment and other parameters that pertain to a cannabis grow.
+A strong design firm can put the essentials on paper, but the final price and schedule may suffer.
+A strong design firm can put the essentials on paper, but the final price and schedule may suffer.
+The traditional construction firm may lack the expertise to create a clean environment and other parameters that pertain to cannabis growth.
 The project may be outstanding in all respects except performance.
 A good review of references is essential before selecting a firm in this category.

 Construction management has been increasingly used on larger projects.
-A good construction management firm will work closely with the client selected engineering company to review constructability and adequacy of construction documents.
-It will assist to qualify bidder, maintain schedule, track costs, administer and oversee, and generally insure that a team incorporating the strongest skills is assembled to complete the project.
+A good construction management firm will work closely with the client-selected engineering company to review the constructability and adequacy of construction documents.
+It will assist to qualify the bidder, maintaining the schedule, tracking costs, administering and overseeing, and generally ensuring that a team incorporating the strongest skills is assembled to complete the project.
 Grow room construction experience is essential.
 If not available in the area the cannabis engineer might offer construction oversight or have a reputable source to assist in management.
-Some consulting companies offer some oversight services.
+Some consulting companies offer oversight services.

 Client and operation teams should be encouraged to observe construction as it progresses.
 They will be more intelligent about how the cultivation components go together and therefore more attuned to maintaining the facility once it is completed and in operation.
-While suggestions should be welcomed as construction progresses it is important that a chain of command be enforced.
+While suggestions should be welcomed as construction progresses a chain of command must be enforced.
 Any questions or suggestions or concerns should not be expressed to workers on the site but rather through management channels.
-In this way good ideas can be implemented, and bad ideas shelved without impacting the construction effort in a negative manner.
+In this way, good ideas can be implemented, and bad ideas shelved without negatively impacting the construction effort.
 Note the one exception to this practice is regarding safety.
-Everyone on the site has safety responsibility.
+Everyone on the site has a safety responsibility.
 Any unsafe acts should be questioned, and supervisors consulted immediately.

 Start-Up & Testing

-Subcontractors on the jobsite should be responsible for start-up as well as installation of equipment usually supervised by the cannabis engineer and GC.
+Subcontractors on the job site should be responsible for the start-up as well as installation of equipment usually supervised by the cannabis engineer and GC.
 If several trades are involved in a particular piece of equipment then one trade should be assigned, by contract, as having coordinating responsibility, for that piece of equipment.
-This will minimize “finger pointing’ when equipment does not start or operate properly.
+This will minimize finger-pointing when equipment does not start or operate properly.
 This can be a sensitive issue and a construction manager can set the tone for cooperation in this area.

-An independent contractor responsible to the construction manager or owner should do testing of mechanical systems with cannabis engineer present.
-All start-up should be complete and initial processes settings made by the subcontractor/cannabis engineer before testing begins.
-The contractor should not have to repair equipment or troubleshoot inoperative equipment but rather only adjust and verify performance of equipment.
+An independent contractor responsible to the construction manager or owner should do testing of mechanical systems with a cannabis engineer present.
+All start-ups should be complete and initial process settings made by the subcontractor/cannabis engineer before testing begins.
+The contractor should not have to repair equipment or troubleshoot inoperative equipment but rather only adjust and verify the performance of equipment.